These courses are:

 While there are due dates for assignments, when you do the work for those assignments is up to you.

 Our Classroom is very intuitive and as easy to use as email.
-However, if you have any questions or experience any difficulties, we offer 24/7 doctoral-specific technical support on the Internet and over the phone, except for major holidays.
+However, if you have any questions or experience any difficulties, we offer technical support from 5:00 a.m. through 1:00 a.m., with select hours on major holidays.